luevrata/Task_Scheduler/README.md

 very inconvenient since the clients do not know what to expect.
 Therefore, I have decided to make an application coming up with the stated problems.

+## User Stories

+- As a user, I want to be able to see the whole schedule of the booked and eligible appointments
+- As a user, I want to book an appointment
+- As a user, I want to cancel my appointment
+- As a user, I want to be able to see the whole directory of the doctors working in this clinique
+- As a user, I want to be able to see the locations of this clinique
+- As a user, I want to see the price of the medical examination with the doctor I have chosen